 The Health Fitness Specialist degree is endorsed by the National Strength and Conditioning Association and the American Council on Exercise.

-Fitness trainers and instructors work in health clubs, country clubs, fitness or recreation centers, gyms, hospitals, universities, yoga and Pilates studios, resorts, and clients’ homes.
+Fitness trainers and instructors work in health clubs, fitness or recreation centers, gyms, hospitals, universities, yoga and Pilates studios, resorts and clients’ homes.

-Employment of fitness trainers and instructors is expected to grow by 24 percent from 2010 to 2020, faster than the average for all occupations.
+Employment of fitness trainers and instructors is expected to grow by eight percent from 2014 to 2024.
 As businesses and insurance organizations continue to recognize the benefits of health and fitness programs for their employees, incentives to join gyms or other fitness facilities will increase the need for workers in these areas.